ctlearn-project/ctlearn/README.rst

 .. code-block:: bash

-   mamba create -n ctlearn -c conda-forge python==3.12 mamba activate ctlearn
+   mamba create -n ctlearn -c conda-forge python==3.12 llvmlite mamba activate ctlearn

 The lastest version fo this package can be installed as a pip package: